 Check out the list of solutions below to easily fix Data Error Cyclic Redundancy Check:

 Before fixing the data error:

-Make sure to recover your important files from the initialize disk/external hard drive/SD card.
+Make sure to recover your important files from the initialized disk/external hard drive/SD card.
 Since the drive is inaccessible now due to the error, you can make use of a dedicated Data Recovery Software.

 Advanced Disk Recovery, aiming to restore data lost logically, is a powerful data recovery solution that supports recovering photos, videos, documents, audio files & other multimedia files.
-You can watch this tutorial to learn how to recover data from hard drive using Advanced Disk Recovery.
+You can watch this tutorial to learn how to recover data from a hard drive using Advanced Disk Recovery.

 Here’s a complete guide on Advanced Disk Recovery!

 In certain scenarios, Windows OS doesn’t automatically allot a drive letter to the newly connected drive.
 Sometimes it might also de-assign the drive for safe disconnection when sitting idle.
 If that’s the case, try renaming it or assigning a drive letter to access it.

 Step 1- Press Windows + R to launch the Run window.